-Mr. Rabinovitz’s practice is not limited to health care matters; it covers a wide range of commercial litigation in federal and state courts, including defense of a major regional bakery in an antitrust suit brought by a competitor, defense of a financial investment firm in an age discrimination claim, defense of hedge fund for violation of securities laws, and SEC Whistleblower action, and representation of one of the largest mutual funds in the United States to recover losses related to mortgage-backed securities.
+Mr. Rabinovitz’s practice is not limited to healthcare related matters; it covers a wide range of commercial litigation in federal and state courts, including prosecution of accounting malpractice, defense of a law firm in a suit brought by a former partner, defense of a major regional bakery in an antitrust suit brought by a competitor, defense of a financial investment firm in an age discrimination claim, defense of a hedge fund for violation of securities laws, an SEC Whistleblower action, and representation of one of the largest mutual funds in the United States to recover losses related to mortgage-backed securities.

 Mr. Rabinovitz is fluent in Hebrew.